murrain/handbook/team-empowerment/onboarding.md

 [Role-Specific Guides](#role-specific-guides)

 ## Initial Setup
-In order to get started you'll need to have two things on-hand: your Aptible Macbook and an invitation to Okta which we use for access management (this should be in your personal inbox on or before your first day).
+In order to get started you'll need to have two things on-hand: your Aptible MacBook and an invitation to Okta which we use for access management (this should be in your personal inbox on or before your first day).
 Once your laptop has shipped, you will receive an email from our Operations team with tracking information as well as the Aptible New Hire Setup Guide which covers initial setup steps and a high-level overview of the onboarding process.

 Once Okta is set up you will be able to access your Aptible Gmail inbox where you will find other resources such as your personalized Onboarding Checklist, calendar invites to meet with members of the team, and invitations to access other systems including the below.